 Security Measure #3: Identity Management

-Having an identity management system is another great tactic to ensure only authorized and relevant users can access your data so that everything is in compliance with Article 32 requirements.
+Having an identity management system is another great tactic to ensure that only authorized and relevant users can access your data so that everything is in compliance with Article 32 requirements.

 You can use single sign-on integration to protect customer identities.
 This integration supports multiple authentication providers like directory services (AWS, Azure Active Directory, etc.), Identity Access Management (IAM) services (OneLogin, Okta, etc.), and third-party login services (Facebook, Google, etc.), which restricts hackers from entering your databases.